HalanJimenez/datasciencecoursera/GettingAndCleanningData/CodeBook.md

 ## Extracting the measurements on the mean and standard deviation for each measurement

+First we read `features.txt` and we will get only 66 out of 561 attributes are measurements on the mean and standard deviation.

 The result will give us:

 - tBodyAcc-mean()-X